Other sections in SME Programmes:

 Gain a set of business development tools including the Triple Layer Business Model Canvas and Action Planning.

-To discover more about the Low Carbon Innovation Forum, and how it could transform your organisation, please complete your details below.
+To discover more about the Low Carbon Innovation Forum, and how it could transform your organisation, please complete our enquiry form and we'll be in touch shortly.

 There is real incentive for SMEs to dedicate time to think about eco-innovation within their business.
 The potential benefits include more efficient processes, cost-saving ideas and a competitive advantage through innovation development.
 You will draw knowledge from the strong expertise within Lancaster University, and learn the tools and techniques to take a fresh view of business practices.